-New development shall provide stormwater management facilities designed, constructed and maintained in accordance with the current stormwater management standards, including but not limited to the following:
+New development shall provide stormwater management facilities designed, constructed and maintained in accordance with the current stormwater management standards, including but not limited to the following.
+In addition, applicable hard surface limits may also be found in Chapter 20.07 TCC and development standards for the zoning designation the project is located in (Titles 20, 21, 22, 23 TCC):

 - a.
-Chapter 2 of Volume I of the Thurston County Drainage Design and Erosion Control Manual (DDECM, dated December 31, 2016, or as amended) to determine which of the 11 Core Requirements apply to a projects, - b.
+Chapter 2 of Volume I of the Thurston County Drainage Design and Erosion Control Manual (DDECM, dated December 31, 2016, or as amended) to determine which of the 11 Core Requirements apply to projects, - b.
 Chapter 3 of Volume I to determine what submittals will be required, what submittals shall contain and what site investigations, studies, and mapping will be required, - c.
 Chapter 4 of Volume I to determine what Best Management Practices (BMP's) should be applied to meet the requirements for on-site low impact development (LID) measures, flow control, and runoff treatment, - d.
-Guidance material in Volume II of the DDECM to prepare a Construction Stormwater Pollution Prevention Plan (Temporary Erosion and Sediment Control Plan) for the proposed project,
+Guidance material in Volume II of the DDECM to prepare a Construction Stormwater Pollution Prevention Plan (Temporary Erosion and Sediment Control Plan) for the proposed project, - e.
+Information in Volume III that provides guidance on hydrologic modeling, conveyance system design, and establishing design infiltration rates for infiltration ponds, - f.
+And Volume V of the DDECM to site and design appropriate BMP's, paying particular attention to minimum required setbacks.